eendebakpt/oapackage/paper/paper.md

 The reduction of the designs to their normal form is done by either reduction to a minimal form (such as lexicographically minimal in columns or delete-one-factor projection normal form [@EendebakDOF]) or reduction using graph algorithms.
-For designs with a specified isomorphism group, the Orthogonal Array package provides a generic interface to the graph reduction algorithms that effectively perform isomorphism testing and reduction to normal form.
+For designs with a specified isomorphism group, the OApackage provides a generic interface to the graph reduction algorithms that effectively perform isomorphism testing and reduction to normal form.

 The OApackage evaluates the orthogonal arrays, optimal designs and conference designs using well-known statistical criteria.
 For instance,